UBC-LA-Hackathon/hack-la-2022/README.md

 # Prototype of current output
 * An automated python script: Instructors can use this file to convert the raw data from Cavas API to 3 combined csv files for tableau data input.
 * Tableau dashboard: With the data from python script, instructors can look for the infomration on the Tableau dashboard for free.

+The final dashboard is published[here](https://public.tableau.com/views/CanvasCoursePerformanceAnalysis/CoursePerformanceAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link))

 # Potential future function:
 * Apply machine learning model to predict learners' behaviors and scores